GlaszArt

 What Do Purple Finches Eat?

 Purple finches forage in trees and bushes, sometimes in ground vegetation.
 They mainly eat seeds, berries, and insects.
-Their diets include mainly seeds of coniferous trees and elms, tulip poplars, maples, as well as from others.
+Their diets include mainly seeds of coniferous trees and elms, tulip poplars, and maples, as well as from others.
 They also eat soft buds as well as nectar they extract by biting the bases off of flowers.

 These birds also consume many berries and fruit, including blackberries, honeysuckle, poison ivy, crabapples, juniper berries, cherries, and apricots.
 In winter you may see purple finches eating seeds of low plants like dandelions, ragweed, and cocklebur.
 They eat some insects, including aphids, caterpillars, grasshoppers, and beetles.